 - An increase in fat around internal organs.

 Understand that these are symptom guidelines.
 Andropause affects different men in different ways and to different degrees.
 Some men get one or two of these symptoms, and may just notice the other symptoms occurring minimally or not at all.

 One of the best and simplest ways to detect whether you might have andropause is by taking the ADAM Questionnaire on this site.
-Now, just because you have some of these symptoms doesn’t necessarily mean you have andropause.
+Please note that having some of these symptoms doesn’t necessarily mean you have andropause.
 It could be some other cause, so a blood test is the best way to make a diagnosis.

-If you have andropause you may be wondering how you got it.
-Other factors may be contributors, but the primary one is that as men get older, their testes don’t work as well.
+Many factors contribute, but the primary reason men get andropause is one that as they get older, their testes don’t work as well.
 Something called “leydic cells” produce testosterone less frequently and in a lesser quantity.
-Other reasons are that the hormones that produce testosterone just aren’t creating as much and some of that testosterone is being converted to other hormones like estradiol and DHT.
+Also, the hormones that produce testosterone don’t create as much of it (and some of that testosterone is being converted to other hormones like estradiol and DHT).

-You usually detect andropause by its symptoms, therefore, in order to get a full understanding as to whether you fall into this category, you’ll undergo a couple of screening procedures to aid in proper diagnosis, including:
+Andropause is usually detected by its symptoms.
+Therefore, to understand whether or not you fall into this category, you will undergo a few screening procedures to aid in proper diagnosis, including: